 She’s still a stunner even at 8 years old.
-Yacht Azzam was launched in 2013 by Lurssen who refer to her as a “Gigayacht” That means BIG
+Yacht Azzam was launched in 2013 by Lurssen who refer to her as a “Gigayacht” Which means BIG

-We love a story here at Superyacht Content and yacht Azzam has a story to tell.
+We love a story here at Superyacht Content and Superyacht Azzam has a story to tell.
 Here are 5 interesting facts about her that some will know, some may not.

-Yes we know this is pretty obvious but Yacht Azzam was originally built to be the world’s largest yacht (a title she held until 2019).
+Yes, we know this is pretty obvious but Yacht Azzam was originally built to be the world’s largest yacht (a title she held until 2019).
 Originally designed to be 145m she only grew to be 180m during “optimisation”.
-Basically this means that all the things the owner wanted her to have would not fit into a 140m!
-So, during the design and build process she grew.
+Basically, this means that all the things the owner wanted her to have would not fit into 140m!
+So, during the design and build process, she grew.
 But, she is very well proportioned and does not look her size until you are close up and realise those are not ants on deck, they are the crew!

-Not only was Yacht Azzam expensive to build (reputed to have cost in excess of $500m) but she will also cost an eye watering amount to run on an annual basis.
-She holds approximately 1,000,000 litres of fuel and carries a crew of between 60 and 80.
+Not only was Yacht Azzam expensive to build (reputed to have cost in excess of $500m) but she will also cost an eye-watering amount to run on an annual basis.
+She holds approximately 1,000,000 liters of fuel and carries a crew of between 60 and 80.
 How does an annual budget of $25,000,000 sound?

 Yacht Azzam was designed by Italian studio Nauta, well known for some of the most beautiful sailing yachts afloat and more recently some striking Motor yachts.
 The brief always had speed in mind and she was designed as a 30+ knot yacht.
 A lot of this is apparent in her styling as she looks sleek rather than voluminous.
 But, we feel this is what gives her the style she is so well known for.